saiflm17/task-3/README.md

 # TASK-3 EXPLANATION

 #STEP-1: Am taking a new server with server configurations like server_name, AMI: Amazon linux kernel 5.10, instance_type: t2.micro, key_pair, security_group: all traffic, EBS: 8GIB.
+After am connecting with server through SSH.

+- COMMAND: sudo -i - To change the Root user.

-- After
+- After am installing terraform.
+By using commands.

+- COMMAND: sudo yum-config-manager --add-repo https://rpm.releases.hashicorp.com/AmazonLinux/hashicorp.repo .

+- COMMAND: sudo yum -y install terraform .

+- Next am installing Docker.
+By using commands.

+- COMMAND: yum install docker -y - To install the docker .

+- Next docker install completed .
+After to start the docker service by using commands .

+- COMMAND: systemctl start docker - To start the docker .

+- COMMAND: systemctl status docker - To check the status .

+- SO, Terraform and Docker installation is completed .

+- Now am creating a Infrastructure with Terraform . writing a terraform code to create a container .

+- Now am creating a NEW FILE touch provider.tf .

+- In this file provider.tf The docker provider is used to interact with docker containers and images .

+- Am creating a Another File touch main.tf .

+- In this File main.tf the docker image and docker container Resources are created .

+- After docker image and container is created .
+To check by using commands .

+- COMMAND: docker images - To check the list of images .

+- COMMAND: docker ps - To check the list of containers .